 2. Under-stitching the cowl piece so the neck seam won’t be flopping everywhere

 3. Not hemming each piece separately, then attaching front to back.
-I attached front to back first, then hemmed because I like the look of a full-circle hem best, plus I won’t be worried my serger ends will get loose and be flopping everywhere.
+I attached front to back first, then hemmed because I like the look of a full-circle hem best, plus I won’t be worried my serger ends will be loose and flopping everywhere.

 Here’s a peek at the hem.
 I serged the edge and used Odin to stitch it down after pressing in place.
 I’m in love with the wrong side of this fabric.
 I’m going to bust out a tank top using the wrong side as the right side as soon as Freya is feeling up to it.
 Two weeks ago, I stupidly broke the lower looper and bent a needle… don’t ask me how, just know that I’m an idiot. 😦 The replacement piece is coming, though!